Sex | Orientation | Gender: A Transient Triangle

 Regarding pronouns, languages' pronoun systems—unlike their noun, verb, and adjective inventories—are extremely resistant to change.
 In English for example, singular gendered pronouns will, in all likelihood, remain in place for individuals: “he/him/his” and “she/her/hers” ("it/it/its" for neuter); plural pronouns ("they/them/their") will likely be reserved for referring to more than one person.
 Although some individuals want others to refer to them with “they/them/their”, these individuals have not replaced "I/me/my" with "we/us/our" when referring to themselves—an obvious first step—and so, their expecting others to change their usage without their first changing their own is suggestive of the stubbornness of linguistic inertia.
 But most fundamentally, this probably won’t happen regardless, because a gender designation marked by a number designation is quite likely unprecedented by nature, and is certainly unprecedented by diktat.
 No one dictates how language changes; language change is passive and natural.
 This is not a statement of policy; it is a statement of fact.
 Since attempts to change the pronoun system will probably fail, then perhaps, in those (typically, secularized and technologized) societies where "masculine"-"feminine" gender nomenclature has become contentious for some, new gender labels can be suggested, say, “Class A” and “Class 1".
 (Though even these terms will ultimately become loaded and contested; language may change, but prejudice remains).

 (Singular “they/them/their” has, over the centuries, crept into use in some contexts.
 For example, “Someone forgot their keys” may be encountered when (1) the sex and gender of the person is unknown [as when reporting this information to a clerk], and even (2) when the sex [and, presumably, gender] of the person is known [as when teasing or scolding the friend who returns to fetch them].
 This second usage is probably a consequence of analogy with the first.
 But in neither case is the plural [used to mark number] deployed as a mark of gender.
 Moreover, using plural pronouns with the plural form of “to be” [“we are”; “they are”] to denote a single person is ambiguous and confusing: languages abhor ambiguity and passively evolve such that it is minimized.
-One might imagine that those who prefer to refer themselves with plural morphemes could employ the singular form of “to be” [“we am” etc.].
+One might imagine that those who prefer to refer themselves with plural forms could employ the singular form of “to be” [“we am” etc.].
 Though this would serve a disambiguating function, it will never take hold, of course.)

 As noted, the distribution within our species of the categories sexorientation, and gender has probably been fixed in the past, and will probably remain fixed into our future (again, apart from the increasing prevalence and deleterious effects of hormone-affecting environmental toxins).
 The transient nature of this triangle thus derives from how we, in our human societies, choose to face the scientific reality of their distributional stability; ignorance and partisan hostility inevitably thrive when ideologues insert themselves into the domain of scientific inquiry.
 As I foresee no change in this destructive trend—history, alas, teaches us well—the title of this brief essay is thus less optimistic than it is wishful thinking.
 Of course, it would be a better world if all people were happy simply by being who they are, regardless of their sex, orientation, or gender, without their feeling the need to force-fit themselves into any society's, or anyone's notions of acceptability except their own, and especially, without their feeling the need for hormone treatments or plastic surgery to modify their natural constitutions.
-But medicine and technology now afford us these possibilities, and some people may find their personal happiness increase upon undergoing such procedures.
+But medicine and technology now afford us these possibilities, and some adults may suspect their personal happiness would increase upon undergoing such procedures.
 However tentative and imperfect such developments may be, that's progress.